Ruslan Yermolenko

 Ruslan Mykolayovych Yermolenko (Руслан Миколайович Єрмоленко) is a Ukrainian retired footballer.

-Career

-Andrey Belousov is a pupil of the Kiev sports with Dynamo-3 Kyiv and Dynamo-2 Kyiv from 1998 until 2003.
-In 2002 he played also for Obolon Kyiv, Obolon-2 Bucha and Nyva Vinnytsia.
+Yermolenko is credited as being possibly the youngest player ever played in the Ukrainian Cup.

+Club career

+Ruslan Yermolenko started his football career in the football system of Dynamo Kyiv playing for its reserve teams in lower leagues from 1998 until 2002.
+He made his professional debut on 18 June 1998 for FC Dynamo-3 Kyiv when he came out as a substitute for Dmytro Bermudes in a home win against FC Borysfen Boryspil.

+In the beginning of the 2002–03 he was transferred out to Dynamo's city rivals Obolon Kyiv for which Yermolenko finally made his debut in the Ukrainian Premier League, when on 2 September 2002 he came out as a substitute for Oleh Tymchyshyn in home win against FC Metalurh Zaporizhia.
+After a winter break later that season he was demoted to reserves and played for Obolon-2 Kyiv.

 In 2003 he played for Metalist Kharkiv and Metalist-2 Kharkiv.
 In 2004 he returned to Nyva Vinnytsia where he played 30 matches and scored 3 goal.
 In 2005 he played for Stal Alchevsk, Borysfen Boryspil and in 2006 he moved to Desna Chernihiv the main club of the city of Chernihiv where he played 2 seasons, playing 30 matches and scored 2 goals.
 In 2007 he moved to Dnister Ovidiopol playing 32 matches and 11 matches with Feniks-Illichovets Kalinine.
 In 2009 he returned to Desna Chernihiv, where he played 16 matches and scored 4 goals.
 In 2010 he played 10 matches with Krymteplytsia Molodizhne and scoring 1 goal.
 In 2014 he moved to Arsenal Kyiv.

+International career

+Yermolenko was a member of the Ukraine national U-18 team that qualified for the 2001 UEFA European Under-18 Championship in Finland.